This is a sponsored post on behalf of Diamond Art Club. All opinions are my own because I love giving you helpful tutorials!

 Create gorgeous pieces of art that shimmer and sparkle with Diamond Art from the Diamond Art Club.

 Have you heard all of the buzz about diamond art kits?
 I had wondered what it was all about.
-Then the Diamond Art Club reached out to me and asked if I would be interested in trying one of their kits for free and leave a review.
-Of course, I said yes and now I am hooked!
+Then the Diamond Art Club reached out to me and asked if I would be interested in trying one of their kits for free and leaving a review.
+Of course, I said yes, and now I am hooked!

 What is Diamond Art